MangelSpec/deadsignal-ue4ss-mods/README.md

 **Configuration** (top of `DoorCodeMemory/scripts/main.lua`):

 - `REVEAL_AFTER_CORRECT_ENTRY` — `true` (default) reveals each code only after it has been entered correctly at the apartment keypad.
-Set `false` for the easier behavior that reveals the initial code and later rerolls after visiting the PC.
+Set `false` to reveal the initial code and later rerolls after visiting the PC.
-- `NOOB_MODE` — set `true` to override the rule above and show every code immediately.
+- `NOOB_MODE` — set `true` for the optional assist mode that shows every code immediately, without requiring a correct entry.
 - `HUD_COLOR` / `HUD_FONT_SIZE` — overlay colour and text size.
 - `HUD_LINES_DOWN` / `HUD_LEFT_PAD` — top and left margin of the overlay.